Priya-Ranjan-Kr/Carlson-Store-Sales-Report/README.md

 **Stability**: Despite fluctuations, there's overall stability in the transactional data, indicating consistent business operations.

 **Analysis**:
-###Gender Distribution: The sales data indicates that Women contribute a significantly higher portion of the total sales compared to Men.
+**Gender Distribution**: The sales data indicates that Women contribute a significantly higher portion of the total sales compared to Men.

 **Percentage Breakdown**: